bechtleav360/Maverick.UserProfileService/docs/Troubleshooting/Health.md

 # Health Endpoints
 Cloud environments, including Kubernetes, rely on health endpoints to monitor and maintain application performance and availability, enabling automated actions and improving system reliability.
-The USP can also run within a cloud-based environment and provide health endpoints.
-The type of health-Endpoints that are supported are:
+The UPS can also run within a cloud-based environment and provide health endpoints.
+The types of supported health-endpoints are:

 - Liveness
     - `/health/live`